SaadatiReza/ansible-docker-cis-hardening/roles/04_container_images_and_file_configuration/README.md

  [ ] 4.4 Ensure images are scanned and rebuilt to include security patches (Manual)
- [x] 4.5 Ensure Content trust for Docker is Enabled (Manual)
+ [x] 4.5 Ensure Content trust for Docker is Enabled (Manual) [x] 4.6 Ensure that HEALTHCHECK instructions have been added to container images (Manual) -- this task just collect the information about containers with no HEALTHCHECK